confluentinc/ksql/docs/operate-and-deploy/schema-inference-with-id.md

 For supported [serialization formats](/reference/serialization), ksqlDB can use [Schema Inference](/operate-and-deploy/schema-registry-integration#schema-inference) to retrieve (read) and register (write) schemas as needed.
-If you specify a `KEY_SCHEMA_ID` or `VALUE_SCHEMA_ID` explicitly in the `CREATE` statements, ksqlDB will not only retrieve and register the schema specified by the ID from {{ site.sr }} but also serialize data using exactly the same schema referred to by the ID.
-This can spare you from defining columns and data types manually and also make sure the data are serialized by specified physical schema which can be consumed in downstream systems.
+If you specify a `KEY_SCHEMA_ID` or `VALUE_SCHEMA_ID` explicitly in the `CREATE` statements, ksqlDB retrieves and registers the schema specified by the ID from {{ site.sr }}, and it also serializes data using exactly the same schema referred to by the ID.
+This can spare you from defining columns and data types manually and also make sure the data are serialized by the specified physical schema, which can be consumed in downstream systems.
 Before using schema inference with explicit IDs in ksqlDB, make sure that the {{ site.sr }} is up and running and ksqlDB is [configured to use it](../operate-and-deploy/installation/server-config/avro-schema.md).